ziyizhang-1/mlflow/_posts/2019-06-13-Bay-Area-MLflow-Meetup-at-Microsoft.md

 ---
 layout: post
 title:  "Bay Area MLflow Meetup @ Microsoft in Sunnyvale, CA"
-date:   2019-06-20
+date:   2019-06-13
 categories: news
 ---

-Join us for an evening of tech-talks about MLflow and Machine Learning from Databricks and Microsoft.
+Join us on June 20th for an evening of tech-talks about MLflow and Machine Learning from Databricks and Microsoft.

 [RSVP](https://www.meetup.com/Bay-Area-MLflow/events/261840002/) if you live in the Bay Area.